-Closed Out Activities
+Closed-Out Activities

-Since entering the Moving To Work Program in 2000, HACP has also instituted a number of Moving To Work initiatives that in 2019 no longer required specific Moving To Work Authority.
+Since entering the MTW Program in 2000, the HACP has also instituted a number of initiatives that in 2019 no longer required specific MTW Authority.
 Some of those initiatives are:

-- 1. Establishment of Site Based Waiting Lists.
+- 1. Establishment of Site-Based Waiting Lists.
 Closed out in 2006, prior to execution of the Standard Agreement as Moving To Work authority was no longer required for this activity. - 2.
 Establishment of a variety of local waiting list preferences, including a working/elderly/disabled preference and a special working preference for scattered site units.
-Closed out in 2008, prior to execution of the Standard Agreement as Moving To Work authority was no longer required for this activity. - 3.
+Closed out in 2008, prior to execution of the Standard Agreement as MTW authority was no longer required for this activity. - 3.
 Modified Rent Reasonableness Process.
-Closed out in 2008, prior to execution of the Standard Agreement as Moving To Work authority was no longer required for this activity. - 4.
-Transition to Site Based Management and Asset Management, including Site Based Budgeting and Accounting.
-Closed out in 2005, prior to execution of the Standard Agreement as Moving To Work authority was no longer required for this activity.
+Closed out in 2008, prior to execution of the Standard Agreement as MTW authority was no longer required for this activity. - 4.
+Transition to Site-Based Management and Asset Management, including Site-Based Budgeting and Accounting.
+Closed out in 2005, prior to execution of the Standard Agreement as MTW authority was no longer required for this activity.